MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-use-financials-data-source-flow.md

 ---
-title: Using Dynamics 365 for Financials in Microsoft Flow | Microsoft Docs
+title: Connect Your Data with Flow| Microsoft Docs
-description: You can make your Financials data available as a data source in Power Apps.
+description: You can make your Financials data available as a data source and specify an OData URL of your web services to build an automated workflow.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials